rikanrino/Rikannodes/README.md

 # Rikannodes
-mixed kijai ComfyUI-PromptRelay with DragonDiffusionbyBoyo add clip input and output in lora gate and power lora gate add fps and max frame out in timeline
+kijai ComfyUI-PromptRelay with fps and max frame output